lolzio5/Team05-RISCV-Final/doc/Meric/Meric Personal Statement.md

 Then, there came the Pipelined CPU.
 For pipelined CPU, I had to completely alter the approach by actually handling the instruction feed-in process and testing CPU for each stage per cycle.

+For Pipelined CPU development, I also participated in development of modules such as AluOpForwarderE.sv and ComparatorD.sv.

-Below is an overview of how I handled this operation in testbench.
+Back to testbench, below is an overview of how I handled this operation in testbench.

 Certain repetitive parts of the code were trimmed out to prevent pasting many hundreds of lines of code.